 Teenagers experiencing these wide-ranging emotions should look for services and programs specifically aimed at counseling women post-abortion.

 For example, Exhale, a talk line staffed by peer counselors, offers free counseling and support to anyone going through the abortion process.
 A teenager calling Exhale might feel overwhelmed and distraught about the abortion, but doesn't feel able to talk to parents or friends about the situation.
 Exhale's service allows a teenage girl to express these emotions, and gives the girl advice on how to channel the emotions positively, such as through art, exercise, prayer, or keeping a journal.

 The talk line service can be contacted at 1-866-4-Exhale (1-866-439-4253)

-If you're interested in assisting teenagers with the difficult choices related to pregnancy, request information from schools offering careers in mental health counseling or psychology.
+If you're interested in assisting teenagers with the difficult choices related to pregnancy, you may want to request information from schools offering programs in mental health counseling or psychology.

 Balancing Prevention with Support

 School programs and national campaigns are quick to focus on the largely negative outcomes of teenage pregnancy, so much so that a pregnant teen often feels like an outcast of society.